 Siba is based on a scrapped character from the original Virtua Fighter (also known as "Majido" and Akira, as not all arcade cabinets were updated to reflect the change in cast), sharing a similar character model but with an entirely different set of moves (involving a sword).
 Siba's stage is a cut-down version of the desert stage from Virtua Fighter 3.

-Improved version of Bahn.
+An improved version of Bahn.
 Unlocked by completing C-course.

 Fighters Megamix was first announced at the Sega Saturn Senryaku Happyoukai conference on the 8th November 1996.
 It was initially conceived as a "festive" game for supporters of the Sega Saturn (similar to NiGHTS into Dreams the preceeding year), at one point being known as Fighting Festival.